civetweb/civetweb/docs/UserManual.md

 ### run\_as\_user
 Switch to given user credentials after startup.
-Usually, this option is required when civetweb needs to bind on privileged port on UNIX.
+Usually, this option is required when civetweb needs to bind on privileged ports on UNIX.
 To do that, civetweb needs to be started as root.
-But running as root is a bad idea, therefore this option can be used to drop privileges.
+From a security point of view, running as root is not advisable, therefore this option can be used to drop privileges.
 Example:

-    civetweb -listening_ports 80 -run_as_user nobody
+    civetweb -listening_ports 80 -run_as_user webserver

 ### url\_rewrite\_patterns
 Comma-separated list of URL rewrites in the form of `uri_pattern=file_or_directory_path`.
-When Civetweb receives the request, it constructs the file name to show by combining `document_root` and the URI.
+When Civetweb receives any request, it constructs the file name to show by combining `document_root` and the URI.
 However, if the rewrite option is used and `uri_pattern` matches the requested URI, then `document_root` is ignored.
 Instead,